 Vienna is one of my favorite places in Europe and it has a special place in my heart.
 That’s because my aunt used to live in Vienna when I was a kid and I spent a lot of Christmas and summer vacations in Vienna.
 This guide for solo travel in Vienna includes everything you need to know when you visit the Austrian capital for the first time.
-This post contains affiliate links.
+This blog post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Are you looking for help with planning your trip?
 Check out these helpful resources: